ANamelessGhoul/TeamMaker/README.md

 ## What is Game Jam Team Maker:

-This app is a flask app meant to help attendees of online game jams in finding a team that they are compatible with.
+Game Jam Team Maker is a flask app meant to help attendees of online game jams in finding a team that they are compatible with.